TZstatsADS/ads-spring2023-project4-group_5/README.md

 	+ Xiaoxue Ren	xr2159@columbia.edu
 	+ Mingze Xu	mx2269@columbia.edu
 	+ Yiming Zhu	yz4336@columbia.edu
-+ Project summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit, sed do eiusmod tempor incididunt ut labore et dolore magna aliqua.
-Ut enim ad minim veniam, quis nostrud exercitation ullamco laboris nisi ut aliquip ex ea commodo consequat.
-Duis aute irure dolor in reprehenderit in voluptate velit esse cillum dolore eu fugiat nulla pariatur.
-Excepteur sint occaecat cupidatat non proident, sunt in culpa qui officia deserunt mollit anim id est laborum.
++ Project summary: The project is about building a comprehensive introduction to image classification using CNNs and demonstrates how to build and evaluate a model using the Fashion-MNIST dataset.
+The project uses the Fashion-MNIST dataset, which consists of 60,000 training images and 10,000 test images of 10 different types of clothing items.
+In this project, we built a convolutional neural network (CNN) to classify these images.
+Then we evaluated each models on the test set, and its performance is analyzed using various metrics such as accuracy, confusion matrix, and classification report.
+We also includes additional sections for experimenting with different model architectures and hyperparameters, as well as visualizing some of the misclassified images to gain insights into potential areas for improvement.

-**Contribution statement**: [default] All team members contributed equally in all stages of this project.
+**Contribution statement**: [default] Weijie Xia, Mingzi Xu, Sherry Ren contributed to the A2.
+Jiahao Wei, Luke Arceneaux, Yiming Zhu contributed to the A6.
 All team members approve our work presented in this GitHub repository including this contributions statement.

 Following [suggestions](http://nicercode.github.io/blog/2013-04-05-projects/) by [RICH FITZJOHN](http://nicercode.github.io/about/#Team) (@richfitz).
 This folder is orgarnized as follows.